Yachting and Boating Glossary of Terms

 Flying bridge (or Flybridge).
 A raised, second-story helm station (steering area) that often also has room for passengers, providing views and a sun deck.

 French Riviera.
-A stretch of coastline on the southern part of France.
+A stretch of coastline in the southern part of France.
 The 'Riviera' doesn't have an official boundary, however, most locals say that from Toulon to the Italian border is considered the 'French Riviera'.

 yachting terms and types of yachts